 3-D kinematics were collected on 50 (25 male and 25 female) college-age recreational athletes selected from a sample of convenience.
 Separate repeated-measures ANOVAs were used to analyze each variable at three time instants (initial contact, peak vertical ground reaction force, and maximum knee flexion angle).
 There were no significant differences found between genders at the three instants for each variable.
 At initial contact, the forefoot technique (35.79° ± 11.78°) resulted in significantly (p = .001) less hip flexion than did the self-preferred (41.25° ± 12.89°) and rear foot (43.15° ± 11.77°) techniques.
 At peak vertical ground reaction force, the rear foot technique (26.77° ± 9.49°) presented significantly lower (p = .001) knee flexion angles as compared with forefoot (58.77° ± 20.00°) and self-preferred (54.21° ± 23.78°) techniques.
 A significant difference for knee...

 Thirty healthy, physically active subjects (15 males and 15 females) Knee and hip joint kinematics were calculated utilizing three-dimensional video analysis.
 Each subject performed five single-leg stop-jumps before and after an exercise-to-fatigue bout.
 All subjects underwent a fatigue protocol using the modified Astrand protocol.
 Fatigue was verified using the Rating of Perceived Exertion along with the subject’s heart rate.
-All data were analyzed using two factor (test × gender) repeated measures ANOVA (P < 0.05).
-Both males and females demonstrated significantly less maximal knee valgus (P = 0.038) and decreased knee flexion at initial contact (P = 0.009) post-fatigue.
+All data were analyzed using two factor (test × gender) repeated measures ANOVA (< 0.05).
+Both males and females demonstrated significantly less maximal knee valgus (P = 0.038) and decreased knee flexion at initial contact (= 0.009) post-fatigue.
 No significant differences were identified in hip joint angles between sessions or between sexes.

 The results show that fatigue developed from exhaustive running alters lower extremity kinematics during a single-leg stop-jump task.
 The more neutral position in...